gtalarico/ironpython-stubs/README.md

 #### Setup Atom

 1. If you haven't yet, install Atom + [autocomplete-python](https://atom.io/packages/autocomplete-python)
+   (When asked if you want to use Kite or Local Engine, pick local engine)
 2. Make sure you have no other autocomplete engine on.
 3. At this point, you should make sure you have the autocomplete engine working for the native Python libraries.
 If it's not I recommend you start with a fresh install of atom and go back to step #1.